 Posting: December 10, 2012

 In certain situations, the use of video technology can be vital in conveying key aspects of a grant application.
 In order to facilitate such applications, NOT-OD-12-141: Interim Guidance for Videos Submitted as NIH Application Materials provides policy and guidelines for investigators submitting videos and contemplating other non-traditional materials to accompany applications to the NIH.
-This Notice revised the related portion of the NIH Guide Notice NOT-OD-10-115 on post-submission application materials.
-Following this new guidance, you may now submit short videos that can be uploaded into your electronic grant folder where reviewers can access them.
+Following this guidance, you may submit short videos that can be uploaded into your electronic grant folder where reviewers can access them.

 No. Applications with videos embedded in the research strategy or with hyperlinks to videos will be considered to be in violation of page limits and not reviewed.
 Videos and hyperlinks to videos are also not allowed in the appendix submitted with your application.
 Post-submission videos must be embedded in .pdf files with a maximum file size of 25 MB.
 This material can be submitted on CD/DVD or via e-mail and it will be uploaded to the grant folder by the SRO.